2018ik/2018ik.github.io/_wiki/christ_indwelling.markdown

 ## Background

 Christ is **indwelling** the believers as the Spirit.
-When someone receives the Spirit, they also receive Christ, as well as the Father.
+When someone receives the Spirit, they received Christ as the Spirit who is the embodiment of the Father.
 The entire Triune God is dispensed into man at the same time.

+The fact that Christ indwells us can be called the kernel of the gospel; the life-germ, center and vital point of God's gospel.

 ## Biblical Basis

-Three verses which explicitly state that Christ is in the believers is Romans 8:10, Colossians 1:27, and 2 Corinthians 13:5.

 ### Romans 8:10